khakhalin/notes/keywords/transE.md

 We initialize entities e_i as a uniform distribution.
 Translation vectors are init as uiform, then normalized (so uniform on a sphere).

-Then we use contrastive loss (aka triplett loss [[triplet_loss]]): at each step we move 2 related items closer to their "target positions" (based on the meaningful translation l), and 2 unrelated (randomly sampled) items further apart.
+Then we use contrastive loss (see [[neg_sampling]]): at each step we move 2 related items closer to their "target positions" (based on the meaningful translation l), and 2 unrelated (randomly sampled) items further apart.
 The gradient is given by the formula:

 $\displaystyle \sum \nabla\big[ γ+d(h+l, t)-d(h'+l, t') \big]$ where (h,l, t)is a positive sample, (h', l, t') is a negative sample, and d is a distance between the target point h+l and the actual point t (**dissimilarity measure**: in practice either L1 or L2 norm).
 We perform SGD on both entites and translations.
 Every now and then (after each minibatch of triplets) we also normalize all entity vectors e ← e/||e||.